ternjs/tern_for_sublime/README.md

 `tern_argument_hints` (boolean, defaults to false)
 Whether to show argument hints (May impact responsiveness on slow machines or big projects).

-`tern_argument_hints_type` (status, panel, tooltip, defaults to tooltip when available, otherwise status)
+`tern_output_style` (status, panel, tooltip, defaults to tooltip when available, otherwise status)
-__status__ - When status is enabled, the status bar will list the arguments for the function call that the cursor is inside.
+__status__ - When status is enabled, the status bar be used to display argument hints for the function call that the cursor is inside, and documentation.
 Unfortunately, the status bar is tiny and Sublime Text 2 provides no saner way to show these hints.
-__panel__ - When panel is enabled, a new panel window opens and will list the arguments for the function call that the cursor is inside.
+__panel__ - When panel is enabled, a new panel window opens to show arguments and documentation.
-__tooltip__ - (only available on SublimeText build 3070+) When tooltip is enabled, a tooltip opens and will list the arguments for the function call that the cursor is inside, as well as, a clickable URL (if available) to the docs and a snippet of documentation (if available).
+__tooltip__ - (only available on SublimeText build 3070+) When tooltip is enabled, a tooltip below the cursor is used.

 `tern_argument_completion` (boolean, default to false)
 Auto complete function arguments (similar to eclipse).